 - Add curry powder to the pan and saute for 30 seconds until aromatic.
 Keep stirring to avoid burning.

-- Add Chicken cubes to the crockpot, onion ginger garlic mixture (made above), tomato paste, Kashmiri Chilli powder, salt and coconut milk.
+- Add chicken pieces to the crockpot along with the onion-ginger-garlic base (made above), tomato paste, Kashmiri chili powder, salt, and coconut milk.

 - Mix well and cook on high for 3 hours or on low for 5 hours.